 MQDSS depends on four parameters q, k, n, r.
 The first parameter q determines the underlying field, and changing it has mostly to do with performance, since all the arithmetic operations are performed using different types of instructions which may influence speed for example.
-In some cases, the choice of q may introduce different dedicated attacks for the particular field, as in the case of q=2, which may have slightly better performance (see Chapter 2 for detailed analysis of the known algorithms against the $\mathcal{MQ}$ problem).
+In some cases, the choice of q may introduce different dedicated attacks for the particular field, as in the case of q = 2, which may have slightly better performance (see Chapter 2 for detailed analysis of the known algorithms against the \mathcal{MQ} problem).
 For a fixed value of q by increasing or decreasing the parameters k and n we increase or decrease the resistance of the system against known attacks.
-Note that we have specified earlier $r = \left\lceil k/\log_2 \frac{2q}{q+1} \right\rceil$ but it is possible (if one wants) to independently tune this parameter (for example to increase the performance).
-We will not consider this possibility in this document, and assume that r is not an independent parameter.
+The number of rounds r can be freely tuned, but we choose it such hat the best known attack [39] has complexity 2^k .

-Based on the NIST call document [49], in a similar fashion to the 6 provided security categories, we identify 4 down-scaled categories
+Based on the NIST call document [50], in a similar fashion to the 6 provided security categories, we identify 4 down-scaled categories